 Even if you have just two clients, publish a short newsletter.
 Keep up with real estate news and trends—the more local, the better.
 This is a great way to add value for your clients and further cement their loyalty to you.
 Make it easy for them to share your articles with their friends and associates, who may well be real estate investors, too.

 For any business, property management firms included, your website is a potential customer's first impression of you.
 Many real estate websites are still stuck in the '90s.
 Get a designer with good taste and an up-to-date portfolio.
 They'll cost a bit more, but the business that a well-designed website brings in will make the investment well worth it.

-You should also consider building an owner’s portal into your site so that owners can log on and see their account statements, reserves, rental status of each unit, etc. right on the site, 24/7.
-It will take a bit of work to keep it updated; that’s a good assignment for a staffer.
+You should also consider building an owner's portal into your site so that owners can log on and see their account statements, reserves, rental status of each unit, etc. right on the site any time of day.
+It will take a bit of work to keep it updated (a good assignment for a staffer).
 Just have the web designer build a good back-end management program.
 You can also invest in property management software that includes these capabilities.
-In 2017, it’s often the manager with the best technology who wins the bid.
+It's often the manager with the best technology who wins the bid.

 Facebook, Twitter, Instagram, and LinkedIn are proven social media platforms that can help you to establish yourself as a subject matter expert.
 Be active on local real estate topics.
 Join or start Facebook and LinkedIn groups for local real estate professionals and investors.
-Become a go-to source for expertise, perspective, and analysis–and show potential customers what working with you would be like.
+Become a go-to source for expertise, perspective, and analysis.
+Show potential customers what working with you would be like.

-Go to Meetup.com and open an account.
+Open an account on Meetup.com.
 Start or join a real estate investment Meetup group in the area that you want to target.
 Promote it via social media, newsletter announcements, and direct mail.
-Try to keep the non-investor vendors to one per industry, so you don’t have 12 real estate agents trying to gang up on your poor, beleaguered investors.
+Try to keep the non-investor vendors to one per industry, so you don't have 12 real estate agents trying to gang up on your poor, beleaguered investors.